 Refinish, refinish, refinish.
 In almost every case it is preferable to refinish your floors rather than replace them.
-A quality hardwood floor can be sanded down and refinished at least 6 times before it needs to be replaced.
+A quality hardwood floor can be sanded down and refinished at least six times before it needs to be replaced.
 The color can be changed.
 Warped, stained, or termite ingested planks can be closely matched and replaced, no problem.
 Squeaky boards can be silenced.
-Gaps can be filled, knots can be patched.
+Gaps can be filled; knots can be patched.
 With all of these solutions, why would anyone choose to replace a hardwood floor?

 Refinishing a floor takes a lot of time.
 All of the furniture needs to be removed from the room.
 The wood needs to be sanded bare.
-If structural or cosmetic repairs need to be made, they must be completed before staining and coating begins.
-During the week that all of this is going on nothing else can happen in that room.
-Dogs cannot walk through and sniff everything, children cannot bounce their balls, dust is everywhere and smell is enough to kill you.
+If structural or cosmetic repairs need to be made, they must be completed before staining and coating begin.
+During the week that all of this is going on, nothing else can happen in that room.
+Dogs cannot walk through and sniff everything, children cannot bounce their balls, dust is everywhere, and the smell is enough to kill you.
 Well not really, but you get the idea.
 All of this time and trouble is reason enough for some homeowners to prefer having the old floor ripped out to put in something fresh and new.

 Although most problems can be addressed and fixed without replacing the entire floor, there are some exceptions.

 - Structural concerns – These problems need to be addressed directly, which usually requires ripping up the floor.

 - Movement – Refinishing the floor with boards that are moving around a lot will only make things worse.